 - A premium of $170.10 per month (or higher depending on your income)

 An individual is eligible for enrollment in this part in the first seven months of the 65th birthday, starting three months before the 65th birthday month.
 This is referred to as the Initial Enrollment Period (IEP).
 However, this enrollment is automatic if you receive Railroad Retirement Board benefits or Social Security.

 Also referred to as Medicare Advantage consists of coverage benefits of Medicare Parts A & B. Part C plan also provides prescription drug benefits among other coverages such as dental and vision.
 Other things Medicare Part C covers include:

-• Vision – Free yearly eye exam for people over 60 and older.
+- Vision – Free yearly eye exams for people over 60 and older.

 Cost of Medicare Part C

 As of 2022, the Medicare Part C premium’s estimated mean is $19 every month.
 Most of the beneficiaries of Medicare Part C are not required to pay monthly premiums for their plans apart from the premium of Medicare Part B. Costs differ between plans.

 An individual is eligible for enrolment in this part during their IEP(Initial Enrollment Period).
 It occurs in the seven months before their 65th birthday.
 Their IEP starts three months before their 65th birthday.
 Enrolment is optional instead of automatic since an individual must have Medical Parts A & B before signing up for Part C.